frw-community/.github/profile/README.md

-# The Free Web Manifesto
+# The Free Web Resilient Manifesto
 **A Declaration of Digital Independence**

+> **Manifesto for a Free & Resilient Internet**

+> *"They can shut down servers.
+They can silence voices.
+> But they cannot kill a web that rebuilds itself."*
 ---

 ## Preamble